 Cleanse skin and wait 30 minutes.
 Apply vaseline if and where you need to.
 Apply a small amount of product directly to the skin, still using caution around the sensitive areas below your eyes and around your nose.
 Moisturize afterward.Week 5: Bare skin, every second day.

 Routine as above, every second day.Eventually: Bare skin, every day

-If your skin seems to be handling this well, then in Week 6 or 7 or 8, move to an everyday application.
+If your skin seems to be handling this well, move to an everyday application in Week 6 or 7, or 8.
 Hey, you're there!

 If you've made it to a daily skincare routine you are happy with, consider doing more.
 One obvious way to up your game is to move to higher concentrations.
 Of course, you might need to return to an ever-other-day or every-third-day application for a while.

 Another way to get better results is to rotate products.
 For example, you might apply Retinoids one night and AHAs the next .
 Or you could have a Retinoid night, an AHA night, and a Vitamin C night.